Making the Decision to Hire a New Accountant

 When it comes to your business, making the right decisions is key to success.
 This includes choosing the right accountant.
 If you’re not satisfied with your current accountant, or if you’re looking for a change, here are some reasons why you should switch accountants:

 - You’re not happy with the service you’re receiving.
 Nobody likes dealing with an unresponsive accountant.
-If you’re not happy with your service, it’s time to find someone else.
+If you are unsatisfied with your service, it’s time to find someone else.

 - The fees are too high.